 The Leadership & Administration in Healthcare Systems concentration is designed to provide students with the knowledge and competences to lead, shape policies, influence patient outcomes, and deliver the best care possible.
 Upon completion, the graduate will possess a well-rounded nurse executive set of skills to have an impact in any healthcare setting from the waiting room to the boardroom.

-HCL 607 Healthcare Quality and Safety Management 3 credit hours 3 credit hours HCL 620 Leadership & Decision Making in Healthcare:

-Leading the future of Healthcare

-3 credit hours MSN 710 Capstone Project
+HCL 607 Healthcare Quality and Safety Management 3.0 credit hours HCL 620 Leadership & Decision Making in Healthcare: Leading the future of Healthcare 3.0 credit hours HCL 610 Leadership in Health Care Systems Capstone 3.0 credit hours